LeonStoldt/GCP_Professional_Cloud_Developer/Readme.md

 	- route all traffic through VPC connector (even if destination is external)
 	- a) restrict outgoing requests via VPC networks firewall rules
 	- b) use static outbound IP address instead one from the public pool (e.g. use case use static IP address for firewall allow rules)

-### Cloud SQL
-- Application -> Cloud SQL Auth Proxy Client -(SA access token)-> Cloud SQL Auth Proxy Server -> IAM -> Cloud SQL Database Server
-- Cloud SQL Auth Proxy Client is managed by Cloud Run
-- Handling transactions while Cloud Run scales up:
-	- limit max instances of Cloud Run
-	- pick the right Cloud SQL instance size
-	- use connection pooling
-	- always: monitor Cloud SQL instance

-### Memorystore
-- fully managed (like Redis or Memcached)
-- requires VPC connector
-- VPC connector scale up to access Memorystore

-### Cloud Storage / Spanner / Firestore
-- offer multi-regional access
-- can be accessed from multiregional backend services

-### Pub/Sub
-- asynchronous Service to Service communication
-- publisher: publish messages
-- subscriber: receive messages
-- Publisher(s) publish to topic (n publishers : 1 topic)
-- Subscriber(s) subscribe to topic (1 topic : n subscribers)
-- Pull- or Push-Subscription
-	- Push: HTTP POST request to service endpoint with message in the body
-	- Pull:
-- Pub/Sub acts as a buffer
-- Publisher does not need to worry about receiver
-- Pub/Sub guarantees the message will be delivered at least once
-- Receiver will send ACK if they received successfully
-- If Receiver exeeds deadline or responds with error HTTP response, message won't be ACK'ed
-- Retry with exponential backoff can be configured
-- Messages will be discarded if delivery fails before maximum retention time
-- Dead-Letter can be configured to store undelivered messages in a dead-letter topic
-- message-ordering can be enabled (increases latency)
-- messages can be delivered more than once
-	- prevention e.g. via message-ID recording

-### Cloud Tasks
-- Service to Service communication
-- choose Cloud Tasks over Pub/Sub if one of the followings aspects are mandatory:
-	- explicit rate controls (useful for external endpoint with certain request rate threshold)
-	- longer timouts to respond to a message (> 10 min)
-- message-ordering is not available
-- no dead-letter functionality

 ### Cloud Workflows
 - define worklows in configuration (yaml / json) file